Using the Virtual Filesystem

 A sync engine is a service that syncs files, typically between a remote host and a local client.
 Sync engines on Windows often present those files to the user through the Windows file system and File Explorer.

-Files can exist in three states:
+Files can exist in the following states

-Full pinned file
+• Full pinned file:

 File States